-Pre-assembled controller shall have a height of 11.94” (30.32 cm), width of 13.88” (35.26 cm), and a depth of 5.06” (12.85 cm).
+Pre-assembled controller shall have a height of 12" (30 cm), width of 14" (35 cm), and depth of 5" (12 cm).

-The controller shall be furnished in an outdoor, weather resistant, wall mount plastic enclosure, pre-wired for remote control, with a key lock.
+The controller shall be furnished in an outdoor, weather-resistant, wall mount plastic enclosure, pre-wired for remote control, with a key lock.

 The controller shall provide modular expansion from 8 to 38 stations.